Code-Institute-Submissions/Vannesha2021-asiantravel_NovResub/README.md

 **Colour Scheme**

-The colour scheme for this blog prioritizes white for background, and varying shades of grey within title boxes, etc. in order to ensure ease of reading, and place the focus on the content.
+The colour scheme for this blog prioritizes light blue for the background, and varying shades of grey within title boxes, etc. in order to ensure ease of reading, and place the focus on the content.

 **Typography**